rs-anantmishra/streamsphere/README.md

 - **APPLICATION_PORT** is the port you are mapping your container services to.
 - **CONTENT_PORT** is the port you are mapping your content files to.

+### Supported Domains
+-  youtube.com

+## Performance & Limitations
+The application uses yt-dlp to fetch video metadata and thumbnail, if this is successful, it attempts to download the video and shows download metrics on the UI.
+Since the application first fetches the video metadata, the Get UI operation may feel slow as it takes a while to fetch the metadata and download the video thumbnail, even more so when its a playlist or a channel.
+The aplpication does have the same limitations basically as yt-dlp as of the latest version. e.g. downloading a mix will end up in a never ending loop which keeps fetching data from yt-dlp.

 ## :hammer_and_wrench: Compatibility
 | CPU Architecture  | Supported |
 | ------------- | ------------- |